-It’s also the sunniest, with some of the best beaches in the archipelago making it a favourite holiday destination for many Azoreans.
+Santa Maria is the most southerly of the nine islands of the Azores – it’s also the sunniest, with some of the best beaches in the archipelago, making it a favourite holiday destination for many Azoreans.
 Geologically, it’s the oldest island with a very different landscape to the younger volcanic islands like Pico or Faial.
 The volcanoes that first formed Santa Maria have had time to erode into pleasant rolling hills, secluded coves and dramatic sea cliffs.

-If you’re a hiker, Santa Maria’s circular Grande Trilhos is a great way to explore the island’s coastal walking trails, and the island is one of the Azores’ best mountain biking destinations.
+If you’re a keen hiker, Santa Maria’s circular Grande Trilhos is one of the Azores’ great walking challenges, and the island is one of the Azores’ best mountain biking destinations.
 It’s just a short fifteen-minute flight from the main island of Sao Miguel, making it the natural choice if you’re thinking of splitting your stay between two islands.

 Follow us online